protocol/launchpad/docs/ipfs/ipfs-public-dht.md

 [Kademlia](https://en.wikipedia.org/wiki/Kademlia) is a distributed hash table for decentralized peer-to-peer computer networks designed by Petar Maymounkov and David Mazières in 2002.
 It specifies the structure of the network and the exchange of information through node lookups.

 Kademlia makes it easier and quicker to find peers with content by, essentially, comparing how similar two nodes' content is and rank it by how similar or 'close' it is.
+[Read the paper](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) to learn about Kademlia more in-depth

 ## Bitswap
 Along with Kademlia and the DHT, [Bitswap](https://docs.ipfs.io/concepts/bitswap/#bitswap) is a message-based protocol that enables peers to exchange data.
 Bitswap enables a peer to create a want-list of content, then query connected peers (and the peers they are connected to) for that information.